Widow’s car broken into while visiting late husband’s Norfolk grave

-NORFOLK, Va. – When 78-year-old Sandra Pierce went to visit her late husband’s grave she did not expect she would be afraid to go back alone.
+NORFOLK, Va. - When 78-year-old Sandra Pierce went to visit her late husband's grave, she did not expect she would be afraid to go back alone.

 What happened next startled her.
-She told News 3 she heard a loud bang then rustling in the trees behind her.
+She told News 3 she heard a loud bang, then rustling in the trees behind her.

-When she got back to the vehicle she said her passenger window was busted out and her black purse was missing.
+When she got back to the vehicle, she said her passenger window was busted out and her black purse was missing.

-In the purse she had irreplaceable film photos of her husband, a wallet, keys, her check book and more.
+In the purse she had irreplaceable film photos of her husband, a wallet, keys, her checkbook and more.
 She said she had to change the locks on her home, reset all of her cards and replace her broken window.
 It costs hundreds of dollars.

 Pierce said that her purse can be replaced, but some of the items inside of it cannot.
 Pierce told News 3's Erin Miller that she kept her husband's fishing knife inside the bag as well as her father's religious medal.